 Our ambition is for all our shops and depots to have an arrangement in place with a local organisation, such as a charity or social enterprise, to donate food before it goes past its use by date.
-While our shops are able to find a solution that suits the needs of the local community, not all of them have an arrangement in place yet, so if you're interested in collecting from us, please contact:
+While our shops are able to find a solution that suits the needs of the local community, not all of them have an arrangement in place yet, so if you're interested in collecting from us, please contact the branch directly.

 Best Before, Display Until and Use By Dates

-We aim to donate as much food as possible, including food that has passed its Best Before/Display Until dates.
-For legal reasons, we cannot donate any food once it has passed the Use By date.
+We aim to donate as much food as possible to local charities and good causes, including food that has passed its Best Before dates.
+For legal reasons we cannot donate any food once it has passed the Use By date.